 The extracted oil solvent mixture, or miscella, is then separated into its components by distillation and water degumming.
 The solvent undergoes a process to remove moisture and is then recycled, while gums can be purified to lecithine or recycled to the meal.
 The desolventized, toasted, dried and cooled (DTDC) meal can be used as protein rich animal feed.

 In order to meet environmental standards, the technology uses a slight vacuum throughout the entire extraction process.
-This allows emissions to be controlled through absorption with water.
+This allows emissions to be controlled through absorption with mineral oil.

 Efficient technology extracts edible oils from seeds